Eating Disorder Recovery Tracking: What to Log Without Triggering

 When Tracking Is Not Right for You Right Now

 Recovery is not linear, and tracking is not always the right tool.
-If you are in an acute phase of illness, in a higher level of care, or working through a period where structure itself feels destabilizing, this may not be the moment to add a tracking practice.
+If you are in an acute phase of illness, medically unstable, in a higher level of care, or working through a period where structure itself feels destabilizing, this is probably not the moment to add a tracking practice.
 Follow your treatment team’s guidance on timing.

 Support and Next Steps